 The typical asking rate per listing is in the $80's per square foot per year.
-The Bowery submarket is going through a decline in rates.
-In the last 3 months, the median rate fell $15 per sqft per year.
-That's a 15% decrease in rent.
+The Bowery submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $6 per sqft per year.
+That's a 8% rise in rent.

-Compared to the rest of the New York City market, the Bowery submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the New York City market, the Bowery region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 5 listings have been listed, which means new availabilities are probably leasing quickly.
+In the last 90 days, 6 listings have come on the market, which means new availabilities most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 17% of the available leases in the Bowery are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 9,500 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are around 5 floors.
+The standard measurement for office space in this area is around 2,000 sqft.
+Most buildings in this market are approximately 5 floors.
 Most buildings in this area were built in 1910 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Health care is the dominant industry in this market.
-Most of the folk of Bowery work from home.
+Health care is the dominant industry in this region.
+Most of the occupants of Bowery work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.